CodineerDigital/AutoDeletePro/configuration.md

   "HologramDistance": 5.0,           // Distance to show hologram if key not configured "HologramVisibleInVehicle": false, // Show hologram while in vehicle?
-  "TimeToLive": 60,                  // Time for a vehicle to be allowed to sit idle in seconds "Debug": false                     // Shouldn't be exposed to consumers, but can be used to debug issues }
+  "TimeToLive": 60,                  // Time for a vehicle to be allowed to sit idle in seconds "TimeForUpdate": 30,               // Number of seconds between updates (an approximate) "Debug": false                     // Shouldn't be exposed to consumers, but can be used to debug issues }
 ```